My heart has pined away, oh endless time.

 Emotions and logic are always at battle for the heart, though, are they not?

 I’d love to hear your take (as you take in this sonnet and take on this subject) and how you might personally view the matter.
-(The most wonderful part of poetry is that it’s filtered through the lenses of our own experience and our experience with the sonnet itself – so there are no right or wrong answers to this.) 🙂
+(The most wonderful part of poetry is that it’s filtered through the lenses of our own experience and our experience with the sonnet itself .) 🙂

 This sonnet was written in response to this week’s Trifecta challenge.
 (The “lesson” – my Valentine’s gift to lovers wishing to write their own sonnet – may simply be disregarded, at your will.)
 This week’s word is: